Mariogs37/Project_Euler_Java/README.md

 Project_Euler_Java
 ==================
-I'm going through the Project Euler problems using Java.
-It's definitely helping me remember syntax and the problems are challenging.
+I'm using Java to solve some of the Project Euler problems.
+So far, so good!